 Admission requirements for the graduate program have been developed after benchmarking with other graduate nursing programs and considering both the academic requirements in the program as well as the professional demands in the role.
 All graduate students will be required to apply to the College, providing transcripts from all previous coursework.
 A bachelor's degree from an accredited nursing program or an international equivalent is required.
-Transcripts from foreign institutions must be evaluated for transfer equivalency credits by an accredited evaluation service, such as the World Education Services (WES) https://www.wes.org.
+Transcripts from foreign institutions must be evaluated for transfer equivalency credits by an accredited evaluation service, such as the World Education Services (WES).
 An overall GPA of 3.00 in all previous graduate/undergraduate work is required.
 Applicants must have an unencumbered New York state license and current registration as a registered professional nurse.
 Recent work experience as a registered nurse is preferred and required before graduation.
 Curriculum Vitae and supporting documents are required.
 Two letters of recommendation addressing both academic and professional ability must be submitted for consideration.
 A written personal statement about professional goals is required.
 All applicants must submit official scores from the GRE general test taken within the last five years.
 An interview may be required of applicants to assess professional demeanor, motivation and capacity for graduate education.
-All health/technical standards must be met (see below which will appear in all advertising materials).
+All health/technical standards must be met.

 All graduate nursing students are required to provide an annual health update and screening consistent with current guidelines.
 Documentation of up to date immunization status is also required.

 - NUR 545 Health Assessment for Advanced Practice Nursing

 - NUR 510 Pathophysiology for Advanced Practice Nursing